KenKaneki2207/ShopNest/README.md

+ECOMERCE WEBSITE

-A simple ecommerce website using Django Framework, with sqlite3 database
+A simple ecommerce website using Django Framework, with sqlite3 database.